enthought/mayavi/docs/source/mayavi/examples.rst

      `Visualize->Modules` menu item and select the `Outline` module.
      You will immediately see a wireframe cube on the TVTK scene.
      You should also see two new nodes on the tree view, one called `Modules` and one underneath that called `Outline`.

   3. You can change properties of the outline displayed by clicking on the `Outline` node on the left.
 This will create an object editor window on left bottom of the window (the object editor tab) below the tree view.
 Play with the settings here and look at the results.
+For example, to change the color of the outline box modify the value in the color field.
 If you double-click a node on the left it will pop up an editor dialog rather than show it in the embedded object editor.

   4. To navigate the scene look at the section on :ref:`interaction-with-the-scene` section for more details.
 Experiment